-You will need to file an IR215 - Adjust your income form if you receive any of these other sources of income.
+You'll need to file an Adjust your income - IR215 form if you receive any of these other sources of income.

 End-of-year repayment obligation on adjusted net income

-If you have adjusted net income, you will have an end-of-year repayment obligation if your:
+If you have adjusted net income, you will have an end-of-year repayment obligation if your adjusted net income:

-- adjusted income plus any salary and wage income is over the annual repayment threshold.
+- plus any salary and wage income is over the annual repayment threshold.